rogerils/antispoofing.eyeblink/README.rst

 You run this program on the output of ``make_scores.py``.
 So, it should look like this if you followed the previous example::

-  $ ./bin/merge_scores.py scores/train motion-train.txt
-  $ ./bin/merge_scores.py scores/devel motion-devel.txt
-  $ ./bin/merge_scores.py socres/test motion-test.txt
+  $ ./bin/merge_scores.py results/scores results

-The above commandline examples will generate 3 files containing the training, development and test scores, accumulated over each video in the respective subsets, for input scores in the given input directory.
+The above commandline example will generate 3 text files on the ``results`` directory containing the training, development and test scores, accumulated over each video in the respective subsets.
+You can use other options to limit the number of outputs in each file such as the protocol or support to use.

 Problems
 --------